High Performance Managerial Leadership: Best Ideas from around the World

 Carlann Fergusson is an award-winning leadership change expert, a past corporate executive, a speaker, and founder of Propel Forward.
 She guides experienced leaders in becoming more insightful and strategic.
 Although a psychologist by education, she discovered her coaching and consulting methods while rising through the ranks of corporate leadership at Intel, Visteon, Press Ganey, and Meijer.
 In addition to assisting a variety of corporate and individual clients, Fergusson serves on the adjunct faculty for Northwestern University’s Leadership Certificate Program in Chicago.
 Her expertise has been cited in CBS MoneyWatch, International Business Times, Newsday, and the Boston Globe.

-The Complete Guide to the New Authenticity for Employers and Gender-Diverse Professionals
+Transgender in the Workplace: The Complete Guide to the New Authenticity for Employers and Gender-Diverse Professionals

 by Vanessa Sheridan